-Before you can merge, you must install command-line Git on your system path and register model files as binary to prevent Git from inserting conflict markers.
-See Install Command-Line Git Client and Configure MATLAB Installation.
+Before you can merge, you must register model files as binary to prevent Git from inserting conflict markers.
+See Register Model Files with Source Control Tools.

 To create branches to work on, on the Project tab, in the Source Control section, click Branches.
 Create branches in the Branches dialog box, as described in Branch and Merge Files with Git.

 When you want to commit changes, select the Modified files view to

 view files, and on the Project tab, click